Lancaster County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you miss the 15-day deadline, your South Carolina driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act quickly.
+- What happens if you miss the deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
+There are very few exceptions to this rule.

 Automatic License Suspension

-The SCDMV will automatically suspend your license based on the circumstances of your DUI arrest.
+Even if you plan to fight your DUI charge in criminal court, the SCDMV can suspend your license administratively based on the circumstances of your arrest.

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08% or higher, your license will be suspended.

 If You Refused Testing

-- Implied Consent Law in South Carolina: South Carolina, like all states, has an implied consent law.
-This means that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to do so results in administrative penalties, regardless of whether you are ultimately convicted of DUI in criminal court.
+- Implied consent law in South Carolina: By driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing carries significant consequences.

 The ALR/Administrative Hearing